viamrobotics/docs/docs/components/gantry/_index.md

 ## Available models

-To use a gantry, you have to add it to your machine's configuration.
+To use a gantry, you need to add it to your machine's configuration.
 Go to your machine's **CONFIGURE** page, and add a model that supports your gantry.

 The following list shows you the available gantry models.